Corgibyte/portfolio/README.md

 The website is visible on [GitHub Pages](https://Corgibyte.github.io/portfolio).

 ### Setup
+1. Download and install Git
-1. Download source folder
+2. Download source folder while using terminal in desired parent directory using `git clone https://github.com/Corgibyte/language-oracle`
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser

 ### Known bugs:
 * At certain viewport sizes the `Skills` list will partially wrap